tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>A URI pointing to structured information about rights held in and over the resource.
-Examples include http://creativecommons.org/licenses/by/3.0/legalcode and http://creativecommons.org/publicdomain/zero/1.0/.
+Examples include <a href="http://creativecommons.org/licenses/by/3.0/legalcode">http://creativecommons.org/licenses/by/3.0/legalcode</a> and <a href="http://creativecommons.org/publicdomain/zero/1.0/">http://creativecommons.org/publicdomain/zero/1.0/</a>.
 At least one of dcterms:rights and dc:rights must be supplied but, when feasible, supplying both may make the metadata more widely useful.
 They must specify the same rights.
 In case of ambiguity, dcterms:rights prevails.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This expresses rights over the media resource, not over the metadata text.
-See also the entry for dc:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md, for discussion of the rationale for terms in two namespaces.
+See also the entry for dc:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
 Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>